sstsimulator/sst-docs/docs/contribute/get-involved.md

    - Make changes to the source and test with local hosting
       - ```> npm start```
    - Add/Commit final changes back to the feature branch of your local repo
-   - Push feature branch upto the [sst-website repo](https://github.com/sstsimulator/sst-website)
+   - Push feature branch up to your fork
    - Generate a pull request from your feature branch to the **master** branch of [sst-website repo](https://github.com/sstsimulator/sst-website)